ed-mare/json_api_server/README.md

 This class uses the following classes.
 See each class's rdoc for configuration options.

-- SimpleJsonApi::Pagination
+- JsonApiServer::Pagination
-- SimpleJsonApi::Sort
+- JsonApiServer::Sort
-- SimpleJsonApi::Filter
+- JsonApiServer::Filter
-- SimpleJsonApi::Include
+- JsonApiServer::Include
-- SimpleJsonApi::Fields
+- JsonApiServer::Fields

-A variety of search capabilities can be configured for model attributes with `SimpleJsonApi::Filter` - LIKE queries, ILIKE queries (Postgres), IN queries, comparison queries, range queries, and queries against Postgres jsonb arrays (case sensitive/insensitive).
+A variety of search capabilities can be configured for model attributes with `JsonApiServer::Filter` - LIKE queries, ILIKE queries (Postgres), IN queries, comparison queries, range queries, and queries against Postgres jsonb arrays (case sensitive/insensitive).
 Plus, custom queries and custom filters can be easily added.